scottbouch/pdf-batch-scripts/README.md

 ## Warning

 This script deletes the original PDF files and replces them with the OCR versions.
+If you want to keep the originals, work on copies of them.

 TODO: Refine settings to reduce file sizes.